lucj/k8sapps/argocd/README.md

-## Without encryption
+## ArgoCD installation

-The following command installs ArgoCD and its helmfile plugin ([https://github.com/lucj/argocd-helmfile-plugin](https://github.com/lucj/argocd-helmfile-plugin)) in a cluster.
+The following command installs ArgoCD and its helmfile plugin ([https://github.com/lucj/argocd-helmfile-plugin](https://github.com/lucj/argocd-helmfile-plugin)) with...
+Helmfile.
 It creates an *age* encryption key at the same time.
 This key can be used by an admin to encrypt the content of a values file, and by ArgoCD to decrypt that content will creating / upgrading an app.

 ```
 helmfile apply